aldojs/aldo/README.md

 declare type Literal = { [x: string]: any }

 declare interface Context extends Literal {
-  response: Response // Response object provided by the package `aldo-http`
+  response: Response; // Response object provided by the package `aldo-http`
-  request: Request   // Request object provided by the package `aldo-http`
+  request: Request;   // Request object provided by the package `aldo-http`
-  app: Application
+  app: Application;   // Application instance
-  error?: any
+  params: Literal;    // Route parameters error?: any;        // The error
 }
 ```
 To extend the request context, and add more properties, you can use `app.set(key, value)` or `app.bind(key, factory)`